Wednesday, March 19, 2025

 According to Haidt, as the power and appeal of the cellphone has increased, young brains in particular have grown around it as a tree's trunk and roots might grow around a rock or a gravestone.
 This growing attachment, despite considerable benefits, has spawned a long list of maladies, beginning most visibly with pinky fingers deformed from constantly grasping a phone.
 Myopia has become more prevalent as people spend more time indoors, staring at their screens.

 At the same time, parents perceiving a more dangerous world, have deprived their kids of the chance to explore the world on their own.
-Largely limited to adult-supervised activities, kids don't learn self-government.
+Largely limited to adult-supervised activities, kids have little opportunity to learn self-government.
 As neighborhood connections have broken down, phones have delivered increasingly addictive content, calculated to keep kids continually online.
 Suicides among girls have increased.
-Boys interact primarily through their computers, spending hours on customized video gaming maximally experienced on their own computers at home.
+Boys interact primarily through their computers, spending hours on customized video gaming maximally experienced only on their own computers at home.
 Though it can be potentially heartening that accidents and injuries have dropped among young people, it also points to a drop in physical activity and risk-taking that are an important part of growing up.

 Young people trapped in cellphone use: